juhahinkula/hhmobile/README.md

 ### Password Generator

-This app can used to generate and save passwords.
+This app can be used to generate and save passwords.
 Password generator is using public API.
 User can define the length and some other rules of password.

 ![screenshot]({{ site.baseurl }}/img/pwd1.PNG) ![screenshot]({{ site.baseurl }}/img/pwd2.PNG) ![screenshot]({{ site.baseurl }}/img/pwd3.PNG)